ralna/GALAHAD/doc/C/rst-dir/ls.rst

    NLS - unconstrained local nonlinear least-squares using a regularization method<nls>
    SLLS - simplex-constrained linear least-squares using a preconditioned, projected-gradient method <slls>
    SLLSB - simplex-constrained linear least-squares using an interior-point method <sllsb>
+   SNLS - simplex-constrained nonlinear least-squares using a regularization method <snls>

 References
 ^^^^^^^^^^